-- Regular spray sprinklers
+- Regular/traditional spray sprinklers

 - Gear drive sprinklers

-- Because water is sprayed from overhead, the water can be blown around, it can evaporate and it can run off.
+- Because water is sprayed from overhead, the water can be blown around, evaporate, and run off.

-- Can over spray into areas where you don’t want water (decks, paths, pools, driveways etc)
+- Can overspray into areas where you don’t want water (decks, paths, pools, driveways etc.)

-Have a look at our video on How to install sprinklers
+If you want to know more about where to start on your irrigation project, have a look at our video on How to install sprinklers

 Sub Surface Drippers